Army ant: Army ant syndrome

-The army ant syndrome refers to behavioral and reproductive traits such as obligate collective foraging, nomadism and highly specialized queens that allow these organisms to become the most ferocious social hunters.
+The term "army ant syndrome" refers to behavioral and reproductive traits such as obligate collective foraging, nomadism and highly specialized queens that allow these organisms to become the most ferocious social hunters.

 Most ant species will send individual scouts to find food sources and later recruit others from the colony to help; however, army ants dispatch a cooperative, leaderless group of foragers to detect and overwhelm the prey at once.
 Army ants do not have a permanent nest but instead form many bivouacs as they travel.
 The constant traveling is due to the need to hunt large amounts of prey to feed its enormous colony population.
 Their queens are wingless and have abdomens that expand significantly during egg production.
 This allows for the production of 3–4 million eggs every month and often results in synchronized brood cycles, thus each colony will be formed of millions of individuals that descend from a single queen.
 These three traits are found in all army ant species and are the defining traits of army ants.

 Nomadic and stationary phase

 Army ants have two phases of activity – a nomadic (wandering) phase and a stationary (statary) phase – that constantly cycle, and can be found throughout all army ant species.

 The nomadic phase begins around 10 days after the queen lays her eggs.
 This phase will last approximately 15 days to let the larvae develop.
 The ants move during the day, capturing insects, spiders, and small vertebrates to feed their brood.
 At dusk, they will form their nests or bivouac, which they change almost daily.
 At the end of the nomadic phase, the larvae will spin pupal cases and no longer require food.
 The colony can then live in the same bivouac site for around 20 days, foraging only on approximately two-thirds of these days.
-Among the army ants are some species that venture out only at night, but no adequate studies of their activities have been made.
+This pattern of diurnal activity does not apply to all army ants: there are also species that forage at night (nocturnal) or at both day and night (cathemeral).

 The stationary phase, which lasts about two to three weeks, begins when the larvae pupate.
 From this point on, the prey that were previously fed to the larvae are now fed exclusively to the queen.
 The abdomen (gaster) of the queen swells significantly, and she lays her eggs.
 At the end of the stationary phase, both the pupae emerge from their cocoons (eclosion) and the next generation of eggs hatch so the colony has a new group of workers and larvae.
 After this, the ants resume the nomadic phase.